Understanding Family History Heart Disease: A Guide to Risk, Prevention, and Health Choices

 6. Quit Smoking: If I smoke, I’m on a mission to quit.
 It’s a tough journey, but every step counts in protecting my heart.

-Related articles you may like: The Ultimate Guide to Thyroid Test Types: Know Your Options for Better Health
+Related articles you may like: The Best Time for BSE: Optimize Your Breast Self-Exam for Better Health

 1. Know My Numbers: I check my cholesterol and blood pressure regularly.
 It’s like checking a scoreboard; information is power.